jrhodnik/NameGate/README.md

 ﻿# 🏷️ NameGate
 NameGate is a standalone, independent DNS blocking service similar to [Pi-hole](https://github.com/pi-hole/pi-hole).
-It supports running on both Linux and Windows.
+It supports running on both Linux (including Raspberry Pi arm/arm64) and Windows.
 It is extremely easy to setup and deploy, and has a basic web UI that allows for whitelisting of domains, hosts, and exposes other features.

 ## ⚠️ Disclosure
 I wrote this project in a rage-filled frenzy after I couldn't Pi-hole to run in a Proxmox LXC container.
 It was largely written over the span of a few evenings and it has been running my home network for the last 6 months with no issues.
 Still, given the nature of the project and it's hasty creation, you probably shouldn't use it in a mission-critical situation.